 The year’s theme, “United in Safety,” highlights the importance of relationships and emphasizes the fact that everyone has a role to play in ensuring safe health care.
 Providers, patients, and advocates are all united by the goal of keeping patients free from harm, and this campaign serves as a reminder that maintaining communication between all members of this partnership is essential to making healthcare safer and more effective.

-Patient safety is an important cause for all of us at Schochor, Federico, and Staton.
+Patient safety is an important cause for all of us at Schochor, Staton, Goldberg, and Cardea, P.A..
 For over 30 years, we have been committed to this cause and understanding new developments within the healthcare system.

 A growing body of research suggests that patients who are actively involved in their health care reduce the risk of being harmed by medical errors.
 But patients aren’t alone in their quest for improved safety—effective healthcare is driven by positive relationships between everyone involved in the healthcare process.